TheeMattOliver/users-roles-table/README.md

 ## Next steps

-With more time I would have
+With more time I would like to

-- better keyboard navigability/focus management
+- improve better keyboard navigability/focus management between dialog and dropdown
-- implemented the "Add User/Role" feature
+- implement the "Add User/Role" feature
-- implemented "Edit User" feature
+- implement "Edit User" feature
 - better error handling for server errors
 - better "interstitial" loading states, e.g., change a role and see a transient loader while new role is being populated
 - more visual design and better UX for skeleton loader on the table